What Animals Eat Manta Rays?

 Sharks

 Sharks are known to prey on a variety of marine animals, and Manta Rays are most certainly amongst their potential prey.
 Not all sharks can eat Manta Rays though, as a large, healthy adult Manta Ray is a powerful swimmer, thus making them more challenging to capture and devour.
+Most predation events tend to involve juvenile, injured, or resting manta rays, as fully grown adults are generally difficult targets.

 Read Also: What Sharks Can I See in Komodo?